WNBA plans to play 2020 season in Florida starting late July | WTOP

-NEW YORK (AP) — The WNBA has announced plans to play a reduced season, with a 22-game schedule that would begin in late July without fans in attendance.
+NEW YORK (AP) — The WNBA on Monday announced plans to play a reduced season, with a 22-game schedule that would begin in late July without fans in attendance because of the coronavirus pandemic.

 The league is still finalizing a partnership with IMG Academy in Florida to play all the games at the facility in Bradenton or other nearby locations.
 Players and team officials for the league’s 12 teams would be housed at IMG and hold training camps there.